“What’s your copywriting process?”

 After I send the draft content, I’ll give you some time to read through it, gather your thoughts and let me know your feedback.
 This may involve jumping on a call to talk through it, so nothing is lost in translation.
 Your quote will generally include one complete round of revisions so it’s best to collate all your feedback before sending it to me.

 As the final step, you’ll receive the final content incorporating your feedback, plus a final invoice for payment.
-If I’m super organised, I might also send a request for feedback on my services so I can continue to grow and improve as a freelance writer.
+If I’m super organised, I might also send a request for feedback on my services so I can continue to grow and improve as a copywriter.

 If you’ve made it this far and are still interested in working with me to help you write content that effectively shares your message – contact me for a no-obligation discovery call.